joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-02-28-multiverse-carpentry.md

 date: 2021/02/28
 ---

 >**Question**: a regular staircase is built from blocks and the blocks in each level are different colors.
 The staircase can be built in whatever order that's physically possible.
-In addition, the surface the stairs are built on is slightly sloped, so that any placed block slides forward until it hits the wall.
-How many possible ways are there to build a $4$-level staircase?
+However, whenever you make a choice, the Universal wave function splits so that each staircase actually exists in its own branch of the multiverse.
+In addition, the surface the stairs are built on is slightly sloped (in all verses), so any placed block slides forward until it hits the wall.
+How many possible branched universes will spawn to accomodate the $4$-level staircase?
 An $n$-level staircase?

 <!--more-->